Legendrian Ambient Surgery and Legendrian Contact Homology: Abstract

 \section{Abstract}

-Let $L$ be a Legendrian submanifold of a contact manifold $Y$ and let $S\subset L$ be a framed sphere bounding a subcritical isotropic disk in $Y \setminus L$.
-We may perform an ambient surgery on $L$ along $S$, obtaining a Legendrian submanifold $L_S \subset Y$ which is Lagrangian cobordant to $L$.
-We produce an isomorphism of the Legendrian contact homology algebra of $L_S$ with an algebra obtained from the algebra of $L$ after twisting the differential by a count of holomorphic disks with boundary points mapping to $S$.
-This isomorphism induces a one-to-one correspondence between the augmentations for the algebras of $L$ and $L_S$.
+Let $L \subset Y$ be a Legendrian submanifold of a contact manifold, $S\subset L$ a framed embedded sphere bounding an isotropic disc $D_S \subset Y \setminus L$, and use $L_S$ to denote the manifold obtained from $L$ by a surgery on $S$.
+Given some additional conditions on $D_S$ we describe how to obtain a Legendrian embedding of $L_S$ into an arbitrarily small neighbourhood of $L \cup D_S \subset Y$ by a construction that we call Legendrian ambient surgery.
+In the case when the disc is subcritical, we produce an isomorphism of the Chekanov-Eliashberg algebra of $L_S$ with a version of the Chekanov-Eliashberg algebra of $L$ whose differential is twisted by a count of pseudo-holomorphic discs with boundary-point constraints on $S$.
+This isomorphism induces a one-to-one correspondence between the augmentations of the Chekanov-Eliashberg algebras of $L$ and $L_S$.